idoshany/tools/README.md

-Some Script That i'll write
+Some Scripts That i'll write